makkorjamal/simpleapply/README.md

 All you need is Texlive-full installed in your system.
 You can follow the tutorial [here](https://tug.org/texlive/)

-Also you need python to run the script, then run
+Also you need python to run the script
 ```bash
 pip install -r requirements.txt
 ```